Peter Jost Tribology Award

-The Peter Jost Tribology Award consists of an award certificate with a citation describing awardee’s major contribution to the field of tribology.
-The Peter Jost Tribology award will be bestowed once in every four years and presented during the World Tribology Congress (WTC) by the ITC President.
-The recipient of the award will be invited to present an honorary plenary lecture at the WTC as well as receiving free conference registration and hotel accommodation for attendance at the WTC where the award is made as well as a prize equivalent to approx. US $2,000.00.
+The Peter Jost Tribology Award consists of an award certificate with a citation describing awardee’s major contribution to the field of tribology and a prize equivalent to approx. US $2,000.00..
+The Peter Jost Tribology award will be bestowed every year and presented to the recipients during the next World Tribology Congress (WTC) by the ITC President.
+The recipients of the award will be invited to present an honorary plenary lecture at the WTC as well as receiving free conference registration and hotel accommodation for attendance at the WTC where the award is made.
 The recipient of this award will also be offered the opportunity to publish a summary or an essay of their lecture in the ITC Website along with their photograph and award citation.

-The nominations for the award will be open in the calendar year prior to the year of each WTC and remain open for one full calendar year.
+The nominations for the award will be open in the calendar years leading up to the year of each WTC and remain open for one full calendar year.
 The nomination package must be submitted to the Executive Director of ITC electronically prior to the specific deadline stated on the WTC website.
 A safe receipt email will be sent back to the nominator.
 Incomplete or late applications will not be considered.

 Individuals who are nominated for Peter Jost Tribology Award shall have made sustained and substantial contributions to the arts and sciences or technology (including industrial practice) of tribology.
 This Award is intended for mid-career tribologists typically below the age of 50.
-The Executive Committee members of ITC and Chairs of the principal WTC Committees during any specific award cycle are not eligible for nomination, nominating an award candidate, or writing support letters.
+The Executive Committee members of ITC are not eligible for nomination, nominating an award candidate, or writing support letters.